 Oatmeal, healthy bugs and a happy heart

-The study, published in Microbiome, found that consumption of oat beta glucan not only lowered blood cholesterol in mice, it also helped keep body weight down and benefited the gut microbiota, the community of microbes living in the intestines.
-Oat beta glucan altered both the composition and functionality of the gut microbiota.
+Our study, published in Microbiome, found that consumption of oat beta glucan not only lowered blood cholesterol in mice, it also helped keep body weight down and altered both the composition and functionality of the gut microbiota.
 The level of butyrate, a type of fatty acid produced by gut bacteria which has been previously shown to protect against diet-induced obesity in mice, was elevated in this study.
 Oat beta glucan also acted as a prebiotic, and increased bacteria in the gut which are being explored by others to treat obesity.

 Plant sterol esters, which too were tested in this study, were found to be the most effective in lowering blood cholesterol and helping to avoid plaque build-up, but caused the greatest weight and adiposity gains and adversely affected the gut microbiota composition of the mice.

 Cardiovascular disease is currently responsible for approximately 30% of deaths annually across the globe.
 Diet and exercise are known interventions to prevent or slow down the development of atherosclerosis but it has become evident that our gut bacteria also contribute.

 In the study mice were fed a high fat diet together with either a food supplement or medication over a period of 24 weeks.
 The food supplements used in the study were plant sterol ester (the plant equivalent of cholesterol, currently added to some foods) and oat beta glucan (found in porridge).
 The drug used was Atorvastatin, one of the ‘statin’ group of drugs.
 The particular mice used are susceptible to the build-up of cholesterol in their arteries because they are apoE-/- deficient.